What does a Donald Trump presidency mean for LGBTQ+ rights?

 He said federal funds would not be used to "promote gender identity," government guidance documents on trans issues would be removed and trans female inmates would go to men's prisons.

-Another directive blocked trans soldiers from serving.
+Another directive has blocked trans soldiers from serving.
 Defence Department funds will not be used for gender-affirming care, and anyone applying for the military with a "history of" gender dysphoria will not be considered.

 Trump signed an order blocking trans women from competing in female categories of sport, including in high schools, universities and grassroots organisations.